 I never know when a bad day will hit, and I never know how long a string of good days will last.

-I never know when the meds will fail me, I can’t feel the light, and I’m stuck in darkness + pain for fuck knows how long.
+I never know when the meds will fail me, I can’t feel the light, and I’m stuck in darkness + pain for goodness knows how long.

 I never know any of that stuff.